DysonSphereMod/QOL/MultiBuild/Release/README.md

 -   **What are the limitations of this mod (Blueprint mode)?**
     This mod is still in development and so has one or more know issue:
     -   in some conditions, when pasting a blueprint, it's possible to place building nearer than what is possible in vanilla
-    -   splitter / boxes settings are not copied

 ## TODO